 The Council reports deferred revenues on both the Statement of Net Assets (government-wide) and the Balance Sheet of the fund financial statements.
 Deferred revenues arise when the Council receives resources before it has a legal claim to them, as when grant monies are received before the occurrence of qualifying expenditures.
-In subsequent periods, when the Council has a legal claim to the resources, the liability for deferred revenue is removed from the Statement of Net n.
+In subsequent periods, when the Council n.
 Deferred Revenue (Continued)